- EB-1 Immigrant Visas

-The most common employment-based green cards entail a test of the labor market by the employer, who must advertise according to a strict set of rules to look for any available US workers with all the minimum qualifications required for the offered job.
-If the employer fails to find a qualified US worker for the job, the employer may file an application for permanent alien labor certification with the US Department of Labor.
+The most common employment-based green cards entail a test of the labor market by the US employer, who must advertise according to a strict set of rules to look for any available US workers who have all the minimum qualifications required for the offered job.
+If the employer fails to find a qualified American worker for the job, the employer may file an application for permanent alien labor certification with the US Department of Labor.
 This is known as a “labor cert” or “PERM” case.
-If the Department of Labor approves the application, the employer may then file an immigrant visa petition with USCIS on behalf of the worker: this will be an “EB-2” or employment-based second preference case if the job requires an advanced degree or its equivalent, and it will be an “EB-3” or employment-based third preference case if the job requires a bachelor’s degree, or work experience only.
+If the Department of Labor approves the application, certifying that there are no US workers qualified, willing and available to fill the position, the employer may then file an immigrant visa petition with USCIS on behalf of the worker.
+This will be an “EB-2” or employment-based second preference case if the job requires an advanced degree or a Bachelor’s degree and five years of progressive post-baccalaureate full-time work experience, and it will be an “EB-3” or employment-based third preference case if the job requires a bachelor’s degree, or work experience only.

 Due to quota backlogs, even with a successful test of the labor market and a suitable job offer from a willing sponsor, the work-based green card process often involves a wait of several years.